 - Follow the online prompts to complete the steps to submit the STAIRS case.

-- If the system determines that an appeal must be filed, follow the online prompts to select the Statewide Student Identifiers (SSIDs) for whom an appeal must be filed.
-The SSID(s) are listed under ‘Student Case(s)ʼ of the Submit page.
+- If the system determines that an Appeal must be filed, follow the online prompts to select the student or students for whom an Appeal must be filed.

 Note: Only LEA CAASPP coordinators can contact CalTAC.
 CAASPP test site coordinators should either inform their respective LEA CAASPP coordinator to relay any information to CalTAC; or use the “Notes” section in the STAIRS case to communicate with CalTAC or the CDE.